jlee1114/Detecting-Malaria/README.md

   </a>
 </p>

+Now we can test this model on our test set to see how it will perform against unseen data.

 ## Results

 ### SVM Results

 We started by resizing and grey-scaling the images then created our ten bins.
 I chose to use a RBF kernel in the SVM model with 7 principal components.
 After grid searching with cross validation, we found the best value for the gamma and cost.
 The fully trained model ahieved an accuracy of 84.9% with a precision score of 85.9%.

+### CNN Results

 ## Summary